carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5-2021-mapping.md

 #### 20. Calculate coverage in Excel and examine results

-Use `scp` to move the new `_matched.txt.` file to your local computer, then open with Excel.
+Use FileZilla or `scp` to move the new `_matched.txt.` file to your local computer, then open with Excel.
 The output file should give the name of your contig, the start coordinate, the stop coordinate, the name of your open reading frame, the sum of the per-base coverage, and then the Prokka annotation for that protein.
 To get the *average* coverage for each ORF, divide the sum of the per-base coverage by the difference between the stop and start coordinates.
 In other words, type "average coverage" in the top of column H, then one row down, type this and then fill down to the bottom:
 =F2/(D2-C2)

 *Pro tip: Rather than drag for 16,000 rows in Excel, highlight the top cell, then scroll down to the bottom of the column, then hold 'Shift' while you click the bottom cell of the column where the data ends, then click Edit --> Fill--> Down.*